koenderks/jfa/README.md

 Examples can be found in the package [vignette](https://cran.r-project.org/package=jfa/vignettes/auditWorkflow.html).

+## Contributing

+`jfa` is an open-source project that aims to be useful for the audit community.
+Your help in benchmarking and extending `jfa` is therefore greatly appreciate.
+Contributing to `jfa` does not have to take much time or knowledge, and there is extensive information available on the Wiki page of this repository.
+If you are willing to contribute to the improvement of the package by adding a benchmark, please check out the Wiki page on [how to contribute a benchmark to jfa](https://github.com/koenderks/jfa/wiki/Benchmarks).
+If you are willing to contribute to the improvement of the package by adding a new statistical method, please check the Wiki page on [how to contribute a new method to jfa](https://github.com/koenderks/jfa/wiki/Methods).

 ## Benchmarks

 `jfa` is verified against the following benchmarks:

 - [Audit Sampling: Audit Guide](https://future.aicpa.org/cpe-learning/publication/audit-sampling-audit-guide-OPL)

-If you are willing to contribute to the improvement of the package by adding a benchmark, please check out the Wiki on [how to contribute a benchmark to jfa](https://github.com/koenderks/jfa/wiki/Benchmarks).

 ## Functions and features